Oregon Judgment Enforcement

 Run the greater-of test, then take only what exceeds it.

 The procedure is always the same.
-Compute disposable earnings, find seventy-five percent of that figure, compare it to the applicable flat floor, keep whichever is larger as the exempt amount, and garnish only what is left.
-These examples use the weekly floor of three hundred thirty-eight dollars in effect through June of twenty twenty-six; substitute four hundred dollars once the step-up takes effect.
+Compute disposable earnings, find seventy-five percent of that figure, compare it to the flat floor for that pay period, keep whichever is larger as the exempt amount, and garnish only what is left.
+These examples use the weekly floor of $400, which governs wages payable on or after July first of twenty twenty-six.
+On a biweekly, semimonthly or monthly payroll the comparison figure is the statute’s own period amount — $832, $912 or $1,792 — not this weekly number.

 Example three: a higher earner

-At one thousand dollars of weekly disposable earnings, seventy-five percent is seven hundred fifty dollars, far above the floor, so the creditor takes the full twenty-five percent, or two hundred fifty dollars.
-The lesson across all three is that the flat floor shields lower paychecks completely, the percentage caps higher ones, and the crossover sits wherever seventy-five percent of disposable pay first exceeds the floor.
+At $1,000 of weekly disposable earnings, seventy-five percent is $750, far above the floor, so the creditor takes the full twenty-five percent, or $250.
+The lesson across all three is that the flat floor shields lower paychecks completely, the percentage caps higher ones, and the crossover moves upward every time the legislature raises the floor — which is why the July twenty twenty-six step-up from $338 to $400 pushed a band of Oregon workers out of reach of garnishment entirely.

 The Writ-of-Garnishment Procedure